 Eating too much salt can raise your blood pressure, which increases your risk of developing heart disease or stroke.

-Adults should eat no more than 6g of salt a day.
-Children should have even less.
-6g of salt is about a teaspoonful.
+Adults should eat no more than 6g of salt a day (about a teaspoonful) and children should have even less.
 But remember, we’re not just talking about the salt you add to your food - most of the salt we eat is already hidden in everyday foods such as bread, breakfast cereal, pasta sauce and soup.

 Checking the label and choosing foods that are lower in salt is one of the best ways to cut down.
 You can also try replacing salt with pepper, herbs and spices to add flavour to your favourite dishes.